 Caretaking with pets is possible, but don't take for granted that your animals are included in the caretaker offer.
 Some ads specify dogs and horses are welcome.
-An RV can help in other instances.
+We’ve had Help Wanted ads posting that goats are welcome!

 Some property owners do like animals.
 Some don't want them in their homes.
 Others don't want them anywhere on the property.